GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Cyclomatic Complexity

 Cyclomatic complexity is the measure of possible code paths.
-The more code paths, the more complext the code snippet, and the hard to understand and test.
+The more code paths, the more complex the code snippet, and the harder to understand and test.
-The presences of conditionals (if/else) is an exmaple of cyclomatic complexicy.
+Flow control statements like conditionals (if/else), switches, and loops are examples of code that increases cyclomatic complexity.

-Code snippets should always have a single path demonstrating it's purpose with no extranous code.
+Code snippets should have a single path demonstrating their purpose with no extra code.

 ### Error Handling